 The UK’s critical infrastructure is at risk from cyber-attacks.
 Our AI tools will provide a new line of defence

-AI-augmented cyber defence for critical infrastructure is a live concern for Australian agencies - UK approaches may offer reusable frameworks.
+AI-augmented cyber defence for critical infrastructure is an active concern for Australian agencies - UK peer approaches are worth tracking.

 Key points